archql/TetrisWin/README.md

  - music is based on **winmm** lib and windows emulation of MIDI.
  - music consists of 2 parts - `background` and `effect`
- - `background` music is included to the exe (1811 bytes) and its volume be controlled
+ - `background` music is included to the exe (1811 bytes) and its volume can be controlled
  - `background` music enables when game session is running
  - `effect` music have different kinds and conditions for it
  - `effect` music volume cant be changed